Go2AI-Labs/AZ-Go/docs/codebase-structure.md

 1. Game logic changes should be made in `go/`
 2. Neural network modifications go in `neural_network/`
 3. Training algorithm changes belong in `training/`
-4. New analysis tools should integrate with `katago/`
-5. Always update `configs/config.yaml` for new parameters
+4. Always update `configs/config.yaml` for new parameters